 […]

 For unpaired spectrum operation for a UE on a serving cell, the UE is provided by higher layer parameter subcarrierSpacing a reference subcarrier spacing configuration of for each slot format in a combination of slot formats indicated by a SFI-index field value in DCI format 2_0.
-The UE expects that for a reference subcarrier spacing configuration of and for an active DL BWP and UL BWP pair with subcarrier spacing configuration of , it is .
-Each slot format in the combination of slot formats indicated by the SFI-index field value in DCI format 2_0 is applicable to consecutive slots in the active DL BWP and UL BWP pair where the first slot starts at a same time as a first slot for the reference subcarrier spacing configuration of and each downlink or flexible or uplink symbol for the reference subcarrier spacing configuration of corresponds to consecutive downlink or flexible or uplink symbols for the subcarrier spacing configuration .
+The UE expects that for a reference subcarrier spacing configuration of and for an active DL BWP and UL BWP pair with subcarrier spacing configuration pair of , it is .
+Each slot format in the combination of slot formats indicated by the SFI-index field value in DCI format 2_0 is applicable to or consecutive slots for the active DL BWP and UL BWP respectively where the first slot starts at a same time as a first slot for the reference subcarrier spacing configuration of and each downlink or flexible or uplink symbol for the reference subcarrier spacing configuration of corresponds to or consecutive downlink or flexible or uplink symbols for the subcarrier spacing configuration pair of .

 […]